 They are placed in the brig, where they hear a child’s voice asking them why they are locked up.
 Taking their chance, both men lie like crazy, trying to convince the child that they are the victims of the Minervans, who have lied to Kirk and fooled him.
 The baby believes them and lets them go.
 The killers overpower a crewman and take his phaser.
 They find Kirk in the transporter room and Russell is about to kill him when Francis realizes that a Starfleet captain is far more valuable to them alive than dead.
 They can use him to force the Enterprise to take them to another world, where they can escape.
 On the bridge, Spock has no option but to obey their commands to save Kirk’s life.

 The baby realizes it has been fooled.
 It takes over the helm, and starts to plunge the Enterprise back toward the sun.
 It tells the criminals that if they do not surrender, it will burn up the ship and them with it.

 The heat gets to be too much until all but Spock are fainting.
 The maniacs finally surrender, but by then the Enterprise has approached too close to the sun and cannot escape its gravitational pull.

 The ship burns every circuit, adding all of its power to the effort to escape.
 It finally drags free of the tremendous gravity field, but the effort has weakened the alien creature.
-It has just enough energy to spare to ask Kirk if it did well.
-“I’m proud of you,” he replies.
-The child then departs the ship and Spock is convinced it is dead.
+It has just enough energy left to ask Kirk if it did well.
+“I’m proud of you,” the captain replies.
+The child then departs the ship and Spock is convinced it has died.
 But in that moment, McCoy is delivering a child on Minerva.
 The newborn cries — in the same tones the ship had been using.